Customer notifications

 contain values that can be used to populate the notification.

 This notification informs customers that their order has been partially or fully cancelled.
-Regardless of the reason for the cancellation or who initiated the request, purchasers need to be notified which items will not be fulfilled.
+Regardless of the reason for the cancellation or who initiated the request, purchasers must be notified which items will not be fulfilled.

 Recommended type